-- Remove the bottom bracket (photo 1.1), fix the sensor between the bottom bracke and the frame (photo 1.2) on the left side only.

-- -Place if necessary the spacer between the bearing and the magnetized crown so that the gap between the sensor and the crown is about 2mm. - -Place the crown on the pedal axis, so that the part with the magnets is in front of the sensor at the "F" of the sensor's "SZFJ" handwriting. - -Depending on the place add spacer , or the clamp collar or photos 2.1 (Two possible mounts), then place the crank on the axle spindle in accordance with the adjustment instructions provided in the kit assembly manual. - -Be careful to handle queues and login cards carefully.
+- Remove the bottom bracket (photo 1.1), fix the sensor between the bottom bracke and the frame (photo 1.2) on the left side only. - -Place if necessary the spacer between the bearing and the magnetized crown so that the gap between the sensor and the crown is about 2mm. - -Place the crown on the pedal axis, so that the part with the magnets is in front of the sensor infront of the magnets. - -Depending on the place add spacer , or the clamp collar or photos 2.1 (Two possible mounts), then place the crank on the axle spindle in accordance with the adjustment instructions provided in the kit assembly manual. - -Be careful to handle queues and login cards carefully.

-Warning: The area where the sensor detects movement is at the height of the "F" of the "SZFJ" script (photo 3.1) this letter must be placed as close as possible to the axis, any reversal of position of one of the elements will cause a malfunction.
+Warning: The area where the sensor detects movement is at the height of the captor (photo 3.1) this round must be placed as close as possible to the axis, any reversal of position of one of the elements will cause a malfunction.